kr-g/mpymodcore/README.md

 [`boot.py`](https://github.com/kr-g/mpymodcore/blob/master/boot.py)
 and under [`samples`](https://github.com/kr-g/mpymodcore/tree/master/samples).

-In order to run the Samples sync the folder `www` from github to the local project folder from where running the samples.
+In order to run the samples sync the folder `www` from github to the local project folder from where running the samples.

+In oder to run the unsuported modules from the `mpod3rd` folder download this folder from github to the local project folder.

 # Related project